-The Lead Partner and project partners should ensure the sustainability of the project results not less than five years after completion of the implementation period in terms for investment support projects and not less than 2 years after completion of the implementation period in terms for soft measures projects.
+The Lead Partner and project partners should ensure the sustainability of the project results not less than five years after completion of the implementation period.
 Please note that in the sustainability period the beneficiaries should ensure that all project results/deliverables shall be made available for free to all interested individual or legal persons, in a non-discriminatory way.
 Making the project results available only for certain individual or legal persons is strictly forbidden.